Facts about the animal kingdom

 The kangaroo pouch

 The word “marsupio” comes from the Latin marsupium and means “bag”.
-It is a kind of sac that marsupials animals have and in which the development of the immature embryo that has been born is completed.
+It is a kind of sac that marsupial animals have and in which the development of the immature embryo that has been born is completed.
 Unlike the outer fur that covers the body of these animals, the inside of the kangaroo pouch is a tissue with very little hair, so much so that the skin is red.

 The rearing of the baby kangaroo is carried out by means of the pouch.
 In this way, within this particular structure are the female's breasts.
 Thus, the kangaroo pouch is like an epidermal fold that acts as an incubator for the embryo, where it not only feeds, but also maintains the right temperature, being the ideal space in which it is protected from predators and adverse effects.
 If a newborn does not enter the pouch within a few minutes of being born, it will inevitably die because, as we've previously mentioned, it is a still developing embryo.